HECBioSim/Longbow/Longbow/README.txt

 	proxy.py -i md1.in -c prot.crd -p prot.top -o md1.out

-Detailed information about the workings of the ProxyApp are as follows.
+Detailed information about the workings of the Longbow are as follows.

 1. Setup

-1.1 First download a copy of the ProxyApp from the repositories and extract
+1.1 First download a copy of Longbow from the repositories and extract
     the archive to find the main directory "Proxy".
 Place this "Proxy" directory and all of its contents into a directory of your choosing (this is where you intend to run the application from so choose someplace you